 - Do not rinse raw meat and poultry before cooking

 - Use a food thermometer to make sure meat is cooked to a safe temperature

 - Thanksgiving leftovers are safe for four days in the refrigerator

 - Bring sauces, soups and gravies to a rolling boil when reheating

-- When storing turkey, be sure to cut the leftovers in small pieces so it will chill quicker
+- When storing turkey, cut the leftovers in small pieces so they will chill quickly

 - Wash your hands frequently when handling food